lowka/keenwa/README.md

 - [ ] Parameter placeholders/Prepared statements.
 - [ ] multi-stage optimization setup (logical rewrites -> cost-based -> .. etc.).
 - [ ] generate plans that can be changed at runtime (configurable access-path selection, etc.).
+- [ ] Termination: timeout
+- [ ] Detect cycles in Optimizer::optimize.
+- [ ] Fallback mechanism to build the remaining physical operators when the optimizer fails to build a logical plan.
 - ...

 ---